STOCD/SETS/README.md

 > python3 main.py

 ## Configuration locations
-The configuration directory will house all of the configuration files. [^1]
+The configuration directory will house all the configuration files. [^1]

-Portable mode can be enabled (keeping all of the files inside the application's directory) or the application can be allowed to create an OS-based default settings directory.
+Portable mode can be enabled (keeping all the files inside the application's directory) or the application can be allowed to create an OS-based default settings directory.
 ### Configuration directory
 Portable mode:
 : Create a folder named `.config/` inside the application directory (uses APPDIR/.config/ for all files)